-- Fronts are identified by change of temperature based upon their motion. - · Cold front - A colder air mass replaces a warmer air mass. - Warm front - A warmer air mass replaces a colder air mass. - · Stationary front - The boundary between two air masses does not move.
+- Fronts are identified by change of temperature based upon their motion. - · Cold front - A colder air mass pushes a warmer air mass up into the atmosphere. - Warm front - A warmer air mass moves over top of a colder air mass. - Stationary front - The boundary between two air masses does not move.

-- The motion of air masses also affects where a good portion of precipitation occurs. - The air of cold air masses is more dense than warmer air masses. - Therefore, as these cold air masses move, the dense air undercuts the warmer air masses forcing the warm air up and over the colder air causing it to rise into the atmosphere.
+- The motion of air masses also affects where a good portion of precipitation occurs - The air of cold air masses is more dense than warmer air masses. - Therefore, as these cold air masses move, the dense air undercuts the warmer air masses forcing the warm air up and over the colder air causing it to rise into the atmosphere.

+Warm fronts

+typically have

+a gentle

-Warm fronts typically have a gentle slope so the air rising along the frontal surface is gradual.
+slope so the

+air rising along

+the frontal

+surface is

+gradual.